-MCC509 (1 credit) / MCC5091 (2 credits) - Supervised Practice in Helping Ministry I
+MCC509 (1 credit)/MCC5091 (2 credits) - Supervised Practice in Helping Ministry I

 This course helps students to gain ministry experiences in local church or agency, receive evaluation, and gain insights into ministry practice through supervision/mentoring.
+Students must participate in the ministry praxis for a minimum of 40 hours per semester, approved by the ministry mentor and the professor in charge.

-MCC511 (4 credits) / MCCC5111(3 credits) - Theories and Skills for Coaching (3 credits)
+MCC511 (4 credits)/MCCC5111(3 credits) - Theories and Skills for Coaching (3 credits)